Canada appeal court finds Facebook infringed privacy law

 The meaningful consent requirement from PIPEDA obliges companies handling user information to acquire consent from users where they could reasonably understand what they are consenting to.
 In the present case, the appeal court found the extreme length and vague, broad nature of Facebook’s user terms meant the consent was not meaningful.
 Further, data safeguarding principles in the act require companies handling user data to create and regularly review the effectiveness of their data protection policies.
 The court found Facebook did not regularly review the privacy policies of third-party apps beyond verifying they had a working hyperlink in their data agreement and therefore did not meet its data protection obligations.

-The Privacy Commissioner first initiated the complaint following the Cambridge Analytica Scandal, where the company Cambridge Analytica harvested Facebook users’ and their friends’ data for targeted political ads.
-In the scandal, Cambridge professor Aleksandr Kogan developed a Facebook personality quiz called “thisisyourdigitallife,” a Facebook app where users took personality quizzes.
-However, in using the app, users inadvertently agreed to share their profile information and information about all their Facebook friends with the political consulting firm Cambridge Analytica.
+The Privacy Commissioner first initiated the complaint following the Cambridge Analytica Scandal, in which the company Cambridge Analytica was found to have harvested Facebook users’ data for targeted political ads.
+Cambridge professor Aleksandr Kogan developed a Facebook personality quiz called “thisisyourdigitallife.”
+In using the app, users inadvertently agreed to share their profile information and information about all their Facebook friends with Cambridge Analytica.
 The firm would then use the information harvested through the app to target political ads to Facebook users depending on their personality, geographic location, race, gender and any other relevant details the firm could find.
 Notably, Donald Trump’s 2016 campaign contracted Cambridge Analytica, which used the details harvested from this survey to create targeted Facebook ads in swing states.